fokalview/VR-Data-V2/README.md

 A view built from the assistive technology dataset that focuses on regional access and training availability.

-- Displays which regions and countries report available training for different assistive technology categories
+- Breaks down training availability by region and country
 - Highlights gaps and uneven distribution across regions
-- Helps answer questions about geographic patterns and equity in access
+- Connects directly to questions about spatial patterns and where the United States sits relative to other regions

 ---

 ### Impact and Education Charts

-This set of visuals ties VR adoption to improvements in learning outcomes:
+These visuals tie VR adoption to engagement and improvements in learning outcomes:

-- Compares VR users and non-users on engagement and outcomes
+- Compare VR users and non-users
-- Looks at patterns by education level and region
+- Break out results by education level and region
-- Shows which combinations appear to benefit most from VR usage
+- Highlight which groups show the strongest improvement when VR is available

+These charts are used to answer questions around how many students use VR and how that relates to engagement and learning improvements.

 ---